-So you just had your performance review, and it was a lot, lot worse than expected.
+So, you just had your performance review, and it went much, much worse than expected.

-Bad news and criticism can sting and will leave you feeling shocked, disappointed and defensive.
+Unfair appraisals and criticism can sting and leave you feeling shocked, disappointed and defensive.
 You might even go into survival mode if you feel like you’re being personally attacked, blaming your mistakes on anyone but yourself in the hopes that you’ll get off with a clean slate.

-But such an emotional response won’t get you far and it’s important to know that the feedback isn’t (usually) a personal attack but, rather, constructive criticism to improve your work ethic and skills for the job.
+But such an emotional response won’t get you far, and it’s important to know that the feedback isn’t (usually) a personal attack but, rather, constructive criticism meant to improve your work ethic and skills.

-In order to avoid any awkward and weepy lash-outs in the aftermath of your performance appraisal, let’s take a closer look at how you can better handle the situation!
+So, to avoid any awkward and weepy lash-outs in the aftermath of your performance review, let’s take a closer look at how you can better handle the situation.

 If you’ve just been told something you don’t necessarily agree with, take notes and let your manager explain their reasoning.
 If, on the other hand, you can see your boss is getting heated up, you should steer the conversation back to facts and practical information.

 In the past, I’ve witnessed colleagues react badly to a poor review by shouting abuse and causing a scene in front of the whole office.
-Obviously, this didn’t end very well for my former co-worker – who received a warning and a week’s suspension from work.
-From witnessing this slightly entertaining but dramatic outburst, I learnt that you should always remain dignified and to address any issues in a calm and professional manner — and behind closed doors!
+Obviously, this didn’t end very well for my former coworker, who received a warning and a week’s suspension from work.
+From witnessing this slightly entertaining but dramatic outburst, I learnt that you should maintain a dignified stance and address any issues in a calm and professional manner — and behind closed doors!

-Maybe your boss has pulled you aside a few times on your tardiness but you chose to ignore him and are actually surprised to find it noted in big, bold letters on your annual appraisal.
+Maybe your boss has pulled you aside a few times on account of your tardiness but you chose to ignore them and are actually surprised to find it noted in big, bold letters on your annual appraisal.
 It’s probably time to learn from the mistake and make a conscious effort to listen to feedback and make the changes that are requested of you.

 How do you respond to fair but unpleasant comments?
 You devise an improvement plan that will help you get back on track and become a stellar employee.
 It’s best to come up with your own ideas at first and consult your boss for their input — this shows that you’ve used the initiative to analyse areas where you’re lacking the skills and ways that you can improve.